cdf1982/cdf1982.github.io/glancecam.md

 				<p>
 					<ul>
 						<li>A Mac running macOS Catalina, Mojave or a previous version of OS X (compatibility goes back to 10.11).</li>
 						<li>One or more IP cameras capable of broadcasting its stream via RTSP, HTTP or RTMP; <b>you'll need to know the webcam IP address, the protocol of its video stream, the login credentials and port for the connection</b>.
 For example, the following is the URL format you'll have to enter into GlanceCam preferences to view a Foscam webcam stream: rtsp://username:password@192.168.0.7:88/videoSub.
 You can check if your camera provides a RTSP, HTTP or RTMP stream by searching the web, usually on the manufacturer website; since there is no standard for the stream URL format, you'll need to retrieve the proper string on your camera's manual or website.
-If you can't find it, <b>gdon't hesitate getting in touch at <a href="mailto:support@cdf1982.com">support@cdf1982.com</a>: I always try to help, and often succeed</b>, but can't promise to be able to figure out the right URL for every model out there.</li>
+If you can't find it, <b>don't hesitate getting in touch at <a href="mailto:support@cdf1982.com">support@cdf1982.com</a>: I always try to help, and often succeed</b>, but can't promise to be able to figure out the right URL for every model out there.</li>
 						<li>For triggering actions by pressing the customizable buttons, you'll need devices or appliances that can react to HTTP GET calls.
 For example, the following is the URL format you'll have to enter into GlanceCam preferences in order to activate a Robot Electronics Ethernet relay: http://username:password@192.168.0.7:17494/io.cgi?DOA1=10 </li>
-						<li>To work over the Internet, you'll need a static public IP address (or a dynamic DNS service) and to configure port forwarding for each webcam stream and, optionally, for the action button; I recommend to start testing the video stream in LAN.</li>
+						<li>To work over the Internet, you'll need a static public IP address (or a dynamic DNS service) and to configure port forwarding for each webcam stream and, optionally, for the action button; I recommend to start testing the video stream in LAN to check the compatibility before digging into remote connections.</li>
 					</ul>
 				</p>
 			</div>